 Vashtai has reappeared in the Queen of Cities in recent years, but the reason for her frequent visits are not known.
-When she does have occasion to visit the city she usually takes care to speak with Anthemios, but as the two have little in common save their sire, most of the local vampires presume she is simply paying her respects to a consanguineous brother.
-Some have speculated, however, that she seeks to recruit the ancient architect to put his legendary expertise to work in her city, which remains partially ruined from the Norman Sack decades ago.
+When she does have occasion to visit the city she usually takes care to speak with Pakourianis, but as the two have little in common save their sire, most of the local vampires presume she is simply paying her respects to a consanguineous brother.
+Some have speculated, however, that she seeks to recruit the ancient painter and his followers to and put them to work in her city, which remains partially ruined from the Norman Sack decades ago.

 Embrace: Early in the 6th century AD.